Machinima: Limitations and solutions

 When Diary of a Camper was created, no software tools existed to edit demo files into films.
 Rangers clan member Eric "ArchV" Fowler wrote his own programs to reposition the camera and to splice footage from the Quake demo file.
 Quake movie editing software later appeared, but the use of conventional non-linear video editing software is now common.
 For example, Phil South inserted single, completely white frames into his work No Licence to enhance the visual impact of explosions.
-In the post-production of Red vs. Blue: The Blood Gulch Chronicles, Rooster Teeth Productions added letterboxing with Adobe Premiere Pro to hide the camera player's head-up display.
+In the post-production of Red vs. Blue: The Blood Gulch Chronicles, Rooster Teeth Productions added letterboxing with Adobe Premiere Pro to hide the camera player's heads-up display.

 Machinima creators have used different methods to handle limited character expression.
 The most typical ways that amateur-style machinima gets around limitations of expression include taking advantage of speech bubbles seen above players' heads when speaking, relying on the visual matching between a character's voice and appearance, and finding methods available within the game itself.
 Garry's Mod and Source Filmmaker include the ability to manipulate characters and objects in real-time, though the former relies on community addons to take advantage of certain engine features, and the latter renders scenes using non-real-time effects.
 In the Halo video game series, helmets completely cover the characters' faces.
 To prevent confusion, Rooster Teeth's characters move slightly when speaking, a convention shared with anime.
 Some machinima creators use custom software.
 For example, Strange Company uses Take Over GL Face Skins to add more facial expressions to their characters filmed in BioWare's 2002 role-playing video game Neverwinter Nights.
 Similarly, Atussa Simon used a "library of faces" for characters in The Battle of Xerxes.
 Some software, such as Epic Games' Impersonator for Unreal Tournament 2004 and Valve's Faceposer for Source games, have been provided by the developer.
 Another solution is to blend in non-machinima elements, as nGame did by inserting painted characters with more expressive faces into its 1999 film Berlin Assassins.
 It may be possible to point the camera elsewhere or employ other creative cinematography or acting.
 For example, Tristan Pope combined creative character and camera positioning with video editing to suggest sexual actions in his controversial film Not Just Another Love Story.